-Money may not be an object to some, but plenty of folks either can't afford the pro- or mid-level digital voice recorders or they could care less about all the high-end features piled into these pricier units.
-For those who prefer to pass on the extra frills and don't have the patience often needed to master more complex units, the Olympus VN-702PC (*Est. $60) is a solid digital voice recorder for note-taking, capturing class lectures, and getting your thoughts down for later.
+Money may not be an object to some, but plenty of folks either can't afford the pro- or mid-level digital voice recorders, or they could care less about all the high-end features piled into these pricier units.
+For those who prefer to pass on the extra frills and don't have the patience often needed to master more complex digital voice recorders, the Olympus VN-702PC (Est. $45) is a solid voice recorder for note-taking and capturing class lectures.

-Reliability and ease of use are important considerations in finding the best digital voice recorder, and the Olympus VN-702PC does well on both of those counts.
+Reliability and ease of use are important considerations in finding the best digital voice recorder, and the Olympus VN-702PC does well on both those counts.
 It's intuitive to use, even for those with limited experience.
-This recorder's small, super portable size lets you slip it into a pocket easily, making it great to take with you on the go.
-It records in both MP3 and the lower-quality WMA formats, and user reviews at consumer sites like Amazon.com, Staples.com and BHPhotoVideo.com rate it highly across the board for overall sound quality and usability.
+This voice recorder's small, super-portable size lets you slip it into a pocket easily, making it great to take with you on the go.
+It records in both MP3 and the lower-quality WMA formats.
+User reviews at retailer sites like Amazon.com and BHPhotoVideo.com rate it highly across the board for overall sound quality and usability.

-Like many digital voice recorders on the cheaper end of the spectrum, the Olympus VN-702PC has its quirks too.
+Like many digital voice recorders on the cheaper end of the spectrum, the Olympus VN-702PC has its quirks, too.
 One of the biggest complaints among users is poor playback volume and sound quality when listening to recordings through the built-in speaker.
-That's not uncommon among budget-priced units, including the even lower priced Olympus DP-201 (*Est. $35) , though using headphones makes a big difference.
+That's not uncommon among budget-priced units, including the even lower-priced Olympus DP-201 (Est. $30) , though using headphones makes a big difference.

 The smaller Olympus DP-201 certainly hits the sweet spot in price but lacks even some of the most basic features that most users look for in a recorder.
-It can't transfer recorded files to a computer, for example, which is one of the big reasons why it lags behind the Olympus VN-702PC.
-There's no way to expand its memory beyond the internal 2 GB flash memory either, which means you have to delete old files when the memory runs out to make room.
-Also, the recorder only supports lower-quality WMA format; the positive in that is the built-in 2 GB can hold more than 200 hours of recordings (at the lowest quality setting).
-But despite those negatives, the DP-201 earns praise among those who keep their expectations reasonable and use this very basic digital voice recorder for simple recording tasks.
+It can't transfer recorded files to a computer, for example, one of the big reasons why it lags behind the Olympus VN-702PC.
+There's no way to expand its memory beyond the internal 2 GB flash memory, either, which means you have to delete old files to make room when the memory runs out.
+Also, the recorder only supports lower-quality WMA format; on the plus side, that means that the built-in 2 GB can hold more than 200 hours of recordings (at the lowest-quality setting).
+Still, the DP-201 earns praise among those who keep their expectations reasonable and use this very basic digital voice recorder for simple recording tasks.